loosolab/UROPA/docs_rst/install.rst

 R
 ~~~~~
-The following packages are hosted by CRAN and can be installed with the following syntax: ``install.packages("packagename")``.
+The following packages are hosted by CRAN and can be installed with the syntax ``install.packages("packagename")``.
-After choosing a download mirror, the package will be downloaded and installed.

 - `devtools`_
 - `ggplot2`_